Book early – our popular 90 minute guided programs fill quickly!

 Available: Oct-Nov, Apr-Jun

-As students enjoy the beauty and fragrance of flowers throughout VanDusen, they investigate the parts of a flower, their role in pollination, and how pollination fits in the life cycle of flowering plants.
-Students will search for pollinators in action – including a visit to our active beehives – while exploring the connections between pollinators, plants, and food production.
+As students enjoy the beauty and fragrance of flowers throughout VanDusen, they investigate the parts of a flower, its role in pollination, and how pollination fits in the life cycle of flowering plants.
+Students search for pollinators in action – including a visit to our active beehives – while exploring the connections between pollinators, plants, and food production.

 Download: Pond Peering Pre-trip Info for Teachers

 Seeds fly, float, hitchhike – even travel through the stomachs of birds – to spread to new places and grow.
-Students explore the Garden, delighting in the beauty of fall colour while they search for seeds with parachutes, hooks or fleshy fruit surrounding them.
-Students will dissect seeds and make “seed babies” to take home.
+Students explore the Garden, delighting in the beauty of fall colour while they search for seeds with parachutes, hooks, or fleshy fruit surrounding them.
+Students dissect seeds and make “seed babies” to take home.